eformsignen/eformsignen.github.io/help/chapter2.rst

 When the company administrator deletes her/his eformsign account, the company will also be deleted.
 If the administrator wants to delete only the account, then she/he can delegate the administrator permission to another member, and then delete the account.
-Delegating the Company Administrator Permission

 **Delegating the Company Administrator Permission**